How to Remove Yourself from PeekYou (2026 Guide)

 - City and state

-Use the name and location that match how you appear on PeekYou.
-If you are unsure, search for yourself on peekyou.com first to see exactly how your name and location are listed, then match those on the form.
+Use the name and location that match your PeekYou listing.
+If unsure, search for yourself on peekyou.com first to see how PeekYou has you listed, then match the form.

 Step 3: Submit the Form

-Click the submit button.
-PeekYou has a reCAPTCHA on the page, but in practice it does not always enforce it on the initial submission.
-If a CAPTCHA does appear, complete it before submitting.
-You should see a confirmation message on the page after successful submission.
+Click submit.
+PeekYou has a reCAPTCHA on the page that is not always enforced.
+If it appears, complete it.
+You should see a confirmation message on the page.

-Step 4: Verify Your Profile URL (Optional but Recommended)
+Step 4: Save Your Profile URL (Optional but Recommended)

-For extra assurance, search for your profile on PeekYou before submitting the form.
-Copy your profile URL (something like peekyou.com/john_smith/12345678).
-While the CCPA form does not require a URL, having it lets you check later whether the specific profile was removed.
+Search for yourself on PeekYou first and copy your profile URL (something like peekyou.com/john_smith/12345678).
+The form does not require it, but having it lets you check later whether the specific profile was removed.

 Step 5: Check Back and Verify Removal

-PeekYou does not send a confirmation email after you submit the opt-out form.
-Wait 3 to 14 days, then search for yourself on PeekYou to confirm your profile is no longer visible.
-Search by both your name and any usernames PeekYou had listed on your profile.
-If your profile persists after two weeks, resubmit the form.
+PeekYou does not send a confirmation email.
+Wait 3 to 14 days, then search for yourself on PeekYou.
+Check your name and any usernames the profile listed.
+If your profile is still up after two weeks, resubmit.

-PeekYou is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+PeekYou is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →How Long Does PeekYou Removal Take?

-PeekYou removal typically takes 3 to 14 days after form submission.
-Most removals complete within the first week, but some profiles take up to two weeks to disappear from search results.
+PeekYou removal takes 3 to 14 days after form submission.
+Most complete within the first week.
+Some take up to two weeks.

-Unlike PeopleConnect sites (which send a confirmation email) or Spokeo (which requires clicking a confirmation link), PeekYou processes the opt-out without any additional verification steps.
-You submit the form and wait.
-This makes the process simpler but also means there is no way to confirm your request was received other than checking later to see if your profile is gone.
+PeopleConnect sends a confirmation email.
+Spokeo requires a confirmation link.
+PeekYou processes the opt-out with no extra verification step.
+You submit and wait.
+Simpler, but no way to confirm receipt other than checking back.

-If your profile is still visible after 14 days, submit the form again.
-Occasionally requests do not process correctly, and a second submission resolves the issue.
+If your profile is still up after 14 days, submit the form again.
+Occasionally a request does not process and a second submission fixes it.

 The Catch: Why Your Data Comes Back

-PeekYou's opt-out, like all data broker removals, is not permanent.
-But the reappearance pattern is slightly different because of PeekYou's social media focus.
+PeekYou's opt-out is not permanent.
+The reappearance pattern is different from typical brokers because of the social media focus.

-PeekYou continuously crawls the web and social media platforms for public profile data.
-As long as your social media accounts are set to public, PeekYou's crawlers will find them.
-When they do, PeekYou creates a new profile by linking those public social accounts to your real identity using cross-platform matching.
-Your previous opt-out removed the old profile but did not prevent the crawlers from building a new one.
+PeekYou continuously crawls the web and social platforms for public profile data.
+If your social accounts are public, PeekYou's crawlers will find them.
+When they do, PeekYou builds a new profile by linking those accounts to your real identity through cross-platform matching.
+Your opt-out removed the old profile.
+It did not stop the crawlers from building a new one.

-This means that PeekYou re-listing is driven by your social media privacy settings as much as by public records.
-If all your social media profiles are set to private, PeekYou has less raw material to build a new profile from.
-But if even a few accounts remain public — especially LinkedIn, which most people keep public for professional reasons — PeekYou can reconstruct your profile relatively quickly.
+PeekYou re-listing is driven by your social media privacy settings as much as by public records.
+Lock down your social profiles and PeekYou has less raw material.
+Leave a few public (especially LinkedIn, which most people keep public for work) and PeekYou rebuilds the profile fast.

-Expect your PeekYou profile to potentially reappear within 30 to 90 days.
-People with extensive public social media presence may see faster re-listing.
-People with mostly private accounts may stay removed longer.
+Expect your PeekYou profile to come back within 30 to 90 days.
+People with heavy public social media see faster re-listing.
+People with mostly private accounts stay off longer.

 What PeekYou's Opt-Out Does Not Cover

-- Your social media accounts remain unchanged.
-Opting out of PeekYou removes the aggregated profile on PeekYou's site.
-It does not modify, delete, or make private your accounts on Facebook, LinkedIn, Instagram, or any other platform.
-If your social accounts are public, they remain public.
+- Your social accounts stay as they are.
+The opt-out removes the PeekYou profile.
+It does not modify, delete, or make private your Facebook, LinkedIn, Instagram, or any other accounts.

 - PeekYou may be a data source for others.
-Other data aggregators and people-search sites may use PeekYou as a data source.
-Even after your PeekYou profile is removed, copies of the data may persist in downstream databases that you cannot directly opt out of.
+Other aggregators may use PeekYou as a feed.
+Even after your PeekYou profile is removed, downstream copies may persist in databases you cannot directly opt out of.

-- Cached pages may linger.
+- Cached pages linger.
 Google and other search engines cache PeekYou profile pages.
-After removal from PeekYou, your cached profile may still appear in search engine results for days or weeks.
+Cached versions may keep showing in results for days or weeks after removal.

 Tips for a Successful PeekYou Opt-Out

-Tighten your social media privacy settings.
-Since PeekYou's data pipeline is driven by crawling public social profiles, the most effective long-term defense is making your profiles private.
-Review the privacy settings on Facebook, Instagram, Twitter, and any other platforms you use.
-Set profiles to private or friends-only where possible.
-This reduces the raw material PeekYou has to work with when rebuilding profiles after your opt-out.
+Lock down your social media privacy.
+PeekYou's pipeline runs on public social profiles.
+The strongest long-term defense is making your accounts private.
+Review settings on Facebook, Instagram, Twitter, and anywhere else.
+Set to private or friends-only where possible.
+Less public material means slower re-listing.

-Search for yourself on PeekYou first.
-Before submitting the opt-out form, search for yourself on peekyou.com.
-Note all the social media accounts and usernames listed on your profile.
-This gives you a clear picture of what PeekYou has linked to your identity and lets you verify that those specific links are removed after the opt-out processes.
+Search for yourself first.
+Before submitting the form, search peekyou.com for your name.
+Note every account and username listed.
+That tells you what PeekYou has linked, and lets you verify after the opt-out processes.

-Use exact name and location matching.
-The opt-out form matches your submission against their database.
-Use the exact name and city/state that appears on your PeekYou profile.
-If your profile says "John Smith, Brooklyn, New York" do not submit as "J. Smith, NYC."
+Match your listing exactly.
+The form matches your submission against the database.
+Use the exact name and city/state PeekYou shows.
+If the profile says "John Smith, Brooklyn, New York," do not submit as "J. Smith, NYC."

-Address your LinkedIn profile specifically.
-LinkedIn is the social profile most commonly surfaced by PeekYou because most people keep it public for professional networking.
-If staying off PeekYou long-term is a priority, consider adjusting your LinkedIn visibility settings so your profile does not appear in search engine results.
-This is found under LinkedIn Settings > Visibility > Profile discovery and visibility.
+Fix LinkedIn separately.
+LinkedIn is the most common reason PeekYou rebuilds a profile, because most people keep it public for work.
+If staying off long-term matters, adjust LinkedIn Settings > Visibility > Profile discovery and visibility so your profile does not appear in search engine results.